Commercial Construction Loans

 When your business has reached the point where it’s time to set down roots, you will need to start thinking about viable options to get working capital.
 Whether you are building something new or looking to expand on your current building, a commercial construction loan can get you the funds you need.

 What is a Commercial Construction Loan?

-A construction loan is a short-term loan applied to support constructing a new office building or adding to a business property.
+A construction loan is a short-term loan to fund the development of a new office building or expansion of old property.
 The contractor or business owner may apply for a construction loan to meet the costs of the plan before receiving long-term financial funding.
 Construction loans ordinarily possess higher interest rates than other traditional loans due to their risky nature.

 A construction loan is useful for covering the cost of the land, contractor labor expenses, cost of building materials, permits, and other important functions of the building.
-Items like furnishings usually are not met within a loan for construction of the commercial property.
+Furnishing expenses are not usually covered in a construction loan.
 Permanent fixtures like landscaping may be included.

 The property is considered as collateral, in turn making the funding a secured real estate loan.
 A commercial construction loan is provided to business entities.
-These loans are only for property intended use to help businesses generate more income.
+These loans are intended to be used for property development to help a business generate more income.
 Commercial construction loans are generally applied to purchase or construct business-related structures, such as:

 - Office spaces

 - Retail locations

 Applying for a commercial building loan is a little more complicated than other small business loans.

 Once you locate a lender suited for your needs, they will walk you through their application process.
 Lenders require applicants to provide financials, paperwork, and specifications about the property.
 Keep in mind that the process may be long and demand specific documentation.